videojs/video.js/docs/guides/middleware.md

 Middleware are functions that return an object with methods matching those on the `Tech`.
 There are currently a limited set of allowed methods that will be understood by middleware.
 These are: `buffered`, `currentTime`, `setCurrentTime`, `duration`, `seekable` and `played`.

 These allowed methods are split into two categories: `getters` and `setters`.
 Setters will be called on the `Player` first and run through middleware(from left to right) before calling the method, with its arguments, on the `Tech`.
-Setters are called on the `Tech` first and are run though middleware(from right to left) before returning the result to the `Player`.
+Getters are called on the `Tech` first and are run though middleware(from right to left) before returning the result to the `Player`.

 ```
 +----------+                      +----------+